 Buying in once more and betting $320, you lose that as well.
 You are now out $630, and the thought of betting $640 to make your original profit of $10 seems a little far-fetched and illogical, but you so desperately want to leave the table on a winning note, that you do it.

 And lose for eight losses in a row!
 If you think it can’t happen to you, think again. (see the section on streaks.).

 From your original $10 bet, you are now out $1270!

 Ouch!
 And the table limit is $1000.
 Now what?

 You could slink away with your tail between your legs, or go to a table with higher limits and hope for the better there.
 With the way your luck is running, you don’t want to try crossing the street in traffic.
 You may not make it to the other side.

 The best money management system is time-honored and very simple: Bet less when you are losing and more when you are winning.
 Easy to say, hard to do.
-The casinos know that if they get you in a place where you are losing steadily, the chances are that you might start to “chase” your losses with even larger amounts of money in an attempt to get out of the hole you’ve dug.
+The online casinos know that if they get you in a place where you are losing steadily, the chances are that you might start to “chase” your losses with even larger amounts of money in an attempt to get out of the hole you’ve dug.
 Advice: go slowly and don’t try to hit home runs.